pcabrales/prototwin-pet/README.md

 ```bash
 python main.py
 ```
-Specify the dataset folder, which was saved in Step 5 in `data` (not included in the repository due to size).

 #### Outputs 📝
 - The model is saved to `models/trained-models`.
 Not included in the repository due to size.